balena-io-experimental/inkyshot/README.md

 If Inkyshot is living in a different house where things aren't necessarily always the same way up, use the `ROTATE` environment variable to rotate the output by 180 degrees.

+### Weather
+To enable the weather display, set the environment variable `NEXT_DISPLAY` to `weather`.

+Next, use either `LATLONG` (e.g. 39.9199,32.8543) or `WEATHER_LOCATION` (e.g. Ankara, Turkey) environment variables to define the location for weather information.
+Entering only an empty `WEATHER_LOCATION` is also sufficient and in this case Inkyshot will lookup the latitude and longitude information from device's IP address.

+Set `SCALE` environment variable to `F` to display the temperature values in Fahrenheit scale.
+The default is Celcius scale.

+Use the `WEATHER_FONT` variable to customize the font used in weather display mode.

+`LOCALE` variable allows to display the date of temperature reading in any language supported by [the date library](https://arrow.readthedocs.io/en/latest/#module-arrow.locales).

+Set `ALTERNATE_FREQUENCY` to alternate the display mode between quote and weather.
+Inkyshot uses this environment variable's number value as minutes to update periodically.
+By default, the first display is quote mode and you can instead chose weather by setting `NEXT_DISPLAY` to `weather`.

+Finally, you can choose to fix Inkyshot to display only weather.
+Set `NEXT_DISPLAY` to `weather`, `DISPLAY_QUOTE` to false and don't set `INKY_MESSAGE`.
+In this setup, inkyshot will keep updating weather information after every minutes set by `ALTERNATE_FREQUENCY`.

 ## Case

 STL files are included within the assets folder of the project for you to 3D print your own case.